Darl Douglas

-Darl Douglas (born 5 October 1979) is a Surinamese former professional footballer who played as a winger.
+Darl Douglas (born 5 October 1979) is a Surinam-born Dutch retired footballer who played as a winger.

 Club career

 After coming through the Ajax' youth system, Douglas played professionally for RBC, Haarlem, Heracles and FC Utrecht, before moving abroad to join Portuguese side Marítimo.
 He returned to Holland after only a few months and played for Willem II, before finishing his career after a second spell with Heracles Almelo.

+International career

+Douglas played 7 games for the Netherlands national under-18 football team and 6 for the U17s.

 Personal life

 Douglas built his own music recording studio next to his house and owned a record label, Dredda Records.
 In summer 2014, he moved back to Suriname with his record label.
 He produces under his alter ego Jah Decko.